 Keeping the Mission and purpose alive

-More than 100 years later and perhaps most importantly of all, it demonstrates to us how a hospice organisation can expend and change over time, adjusting to altered circumstances whilst constantly returning to its original mission and purpose within the local community.
-For these reasons, the history of St Josephs is both fascinating and important.
+More than 100 years later and perhaps most importantly of all, it demonstrates to us how a hospice organisation can expand and change over time, adjusting to altered circumstances whilst constantly returning to its original mission and purpose within the local community.
+For these reasons the history of St Josephs is both fascinating and important.

 Serving ethnically and culturally diverse populations